January 01 2019 – Talya Cayce

 New Year’s Eve is a time to send prayers, wishes, and resolutions into the sky in Thailand.
 The Lantern Festival in Chang Mai is where people gather to light their lanterns, say their prayers, and release them at midnight.
 The sky will by then be full of lighted floating lanterns, each one carrying a petition for a wish to be granted within the following year.
 Lantern Festivals originated in China, although the Chinese light and release their lanterns during Lunar New Year.

 In Japan, the welcoming of the New Year is the most anticipated holiday of the year.
 It is very important that businesses close their doors from January 1 to January 3.
 This is the time for families to gather and celebrate.

 New Year’s festivities is similarly celebrated in Scotland.
 Hogmanay is a three-day celebration beginning at the end of December, enjoyed up to the 2nd of January.

 When the new year bells ring, some people in Turkey open their front door and scatter salt on their doorstep.
 This ritual is thought to bring harmony and prosperity to homes and businesses.

 Some European New Year’s Eve superstitions involve throwing salt over their shoulders, their left shoulders to be precise.
 Throwing and sprinkling salt during the new year is believed to reverse whatever bad luck has been acquired over the past year and encourage good fortune for the coming year.

 19. Bang the Bread

 Banging away bad luck with bread is a tradition in Ireland.
-Do away with bad luck and evil spirits at the same time welcome good luck and plenty of ‘bread’ over the coming year with a simple banging of bread against doors and walls.
-This tradition gives pleasant new aspect to the term: bringing home the dough.
+Do away with bad luck and evil spirits; at the same time, welcome good luck and plenty of ‘bread’ over the coming year with a simple banging of bread against doors and walls.
+This tradition gives a pleasant new aspect to the term: bringing home the dough.